papivot/kubectl_plugin_login/README.md

 **HOW-TO**

 1. Clone the repo.
-2. Copy the file *kubectl-login* to your path
+2. Copy the file *kubectl-login* to your PATH
 2. Execute *kubectl login -h* for help
 3. Command Line options -
 ```